seaube/cpp-toolchain/bazel/docs/llvm_tool.md

 Return the label to an LLVM tool.

 Returns a label to the file, rather than an executable rule.
-This might is useful in repository rules that might want to run an LLVM tool.
+This might is useful in repository rules that want to run an LLVM tool.

 **PARAMETERS**